swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 secondBowl = set(["peach", "watermelon", "orange", "apple"])

 set.intersection(firstBowl, secondBowl)
-set(['apple', 'peach'])
 ```

 You can check out more info using the help docs.
 We won't be returning to
-sets, but its good for you to know they exist.
+sets, but its good to know they exist.

 ## Dictionaries

 Recall our file data.dat which contained our current-voltage data and also
 some metadata.
 We were able to import the data as a list, but clearly the
 list type is not the optial choice for a data model.
 The dictionary is a
 much better choice.
-A python dictionary is a collection of key, value
+A python dictionary is a collection of key-value
 pairs.
 The key is a way to name the data, and the value is the data itself.
 Here's a way to create a dictionary that contains all the data in our
 data.dat file in a more sensible way than a list.